 General Education Courses

-General Education courses must be non-technical.
-All Computer, Math, Engineering & Science related courses will NOT count as General Education courses.
+General Education electives must be non-technical.
+All Computer, Math, Engineering & Science related courses will NOT count as General Education electives.